-the randomness from the public inaudible acoustic channel (PIAC) between them, and use public wireless channel (P-WC) to exchange some message to reconciliate a common secret key from the randomness, as shown in Figure 1.
+Alice and Bob are equipped with off-the-shelf mobile device, such as a consumer-grade mobile phone.
+They extract the randomness from the public inaudible acoustic channel (PIAC) between them, and use public wireless channel (PWC) to exchange some message to reconciliate a common secret key from the randomness, as shown in Figure 1.